Nucleomics-VIB/BRBseq-tools/README.md

 ![distance_gradient_plot_auto](pictures/distance_gradient_plot_auto.png)

+As seen in the last plot, the minimal distance between non-identical barcodes is 4 (4 base substitutions) and should allow unambiguous demultiplexing.

 ### Get all variant barcodes with a distance of 1 from a user provided sequence

 * list_distance1.pl

+This utility takes one barcode as input and outputs it together with all single nucleotide variants (only substitutions).
+The output can be used to rescue reads from the undetermined fastq file after identifying them from the R1 file (done below)

 ### Custom functions to rescue barcode data from an aviti BRB-Seq run